finn1817/NATracker/readme.md

 ---

 ### Project Overview
-NATracker is a file system journaling tool developed for CSIT 435: Introduction to Operating Systems at SUNY Fredonia.
+NATracker is a file system journaling tool developed for **CSIT 435: Introduction to Operating Systems** at **SUNY Fredonia**.
 This program runs in the background and monitors changes in directories and files, providing functionality for setup, management, and replaying tracked data.
 It features a GUI for user interaction, as well as streamlined installation and uninstallation scripts.

 ---